mxstbr/mxstbr.com/pages/thoughts/my-dream-styling-react-apps.md

 Rather than using media queries each property can be responsive (a la facepaint) with mobile-first values.

 Again there is a global scale for media queries (e.g. `0px 768px 1200px 2400px`), and specifying `margin: [1, 2]` would mean that anything above 768px has a margin of 8px and everything below a margin of 4px.
 Need to make a grid of things a column on mobile? `flexDirection: ['column', 'row']`!

+This makes it convient and quick to add responsiveness to your app.
+Because the media queries are mobile-first, it also encourages starting from the mobile layout first, which is a good idea for most apps.

 > TODO: Maybe the prop should accept an array to allow swapping out all values? `styles={[mobile, desktop]}`, or maybe that should merge styles? not sure